Patience in Negotiations

 With patience, parties will resolve their differences.
 It’s like John Quincy Adams said: “Patience and perseverance have a magical effect before which difficulties disappear and obstacles vanish.”

 Patience may be hard to come by in today’s fast-paced world.
 You may have to work at being patient, not just in negotiation but in life.
 Some tips to achieve patience include: figuring out why your triggers are, reminding yourself that things take time, and remembering what matters.
+For more tips on how to achieve patience, read this article in WikiHow.

 Success in negotiation starts with understanding what kind of negotiation you are dealing with.
 Fundamentally, every negotiation is fundamentally about finding and distributing value...Read More